img-pro/bandwidth-saver/readme.txt

 = Does it work with lazy loading and srcset? =

 Yes.
 Works with lazy loading, responsive image sizes, and srcset.
-The plugin delivers whatever WordPress outputs.
+The plugin simply delivers whatever WordPress outputs.

 = Are the first requests slower? =

-The first request to each image may be slightly slower while Cloudflare caches it.
-Future requests are fast and delivered from the nearest Cloudflare edge.
+Yes.
+The first request for each image comes from your server while Cloudflare caches it.
+After that, delivery is extremely fast from the edge.

 = What happens if Cloudflare is down? =